Premarital sex: Ethnicity differences

 Different ethnic and cultural groups in America have varied religiosity and sexual attitudes.
 A study with college participants found that Asians had more conservative sexual attitudes compared to Hispanics and Euro-Americans.
 Hispanics reported sexual attitudes similar to that of Euro-Americans.
 Asian, Hispanic, and Euro-American women with high levels of spirituality were found to have a correlation between conservative sexual attitudes and perceived religiosity.
-Religiosity and religious fundamentalism predicted conservative sexual attitudes most strongly in Euro-Americans and Asians.
+Religiosity and religious fundamentalism most strongly predicted conservative sexual attitudes in Euro-Americans and Asians.

 In the Indian city of Mumbai, research showed that among college-age students, 3% of females affirmed having premarital sex and 26% of males affirmed having premarital sex.
 Population Council, an international NGO, released a working report in 2006 showing similar statistics nationally in India, with fewer than ten percent of young females reporting having had premarital sex, compared with 15% to 30% of young males.
 In Pakistan, 11% of men were reported as having participated in pre-marital sex, although a greater percentage, 29% reported having participated in non-marital sex.

 Safe sex practices

 People who have premarital sex are recommended by health professionals to take precautions to protect themselves against sexually transmitted infections (STIs) such as HIV/AIDS.
 There is also a risk of an unplanned pregnancy in heterosexual relationships.
-Around the world, sex education programs are run to teach school students about reproductive health, safer sex practices, sexual abstinence, and birth control.
+Around the world, sex education programs are run to teach school students about reproductive health, safe sex, sexual abstinence, and birth control.

 Sexual activity among unmarried people who do not have access to information about reproductive health and birth control can increase the rate of teenage pregnancies and contraction of sexually transmitted infections.
-The rates of teenage pregnancy vary and range from 143 per 1000 girls in some sub-Saharan African countries to 2.9 per 1000 in South Korea.
-The rate for the United States is 52.1 per 1000, the highest in the developed world – and about four times the European Union average.
+The rates of teenage pregnancy vary and range from 143 per 1000 girls in some sub-Saharan African countries to 2.9 per 1000 girls in South Korea.
+The rate for the United States is 52.1 per 1000, the highest in the developed world, and about four times the European Union average.
 The teenage pregnancy rates between countries must take into account the level of general sex education available and access to contraceptive options.